-- saddle, bridle and harness production for the equestrian industry
+- Saddle, bridle and harness production for the equestrian industry (second year)

-- at least four GCSEs at grade 4 and above (A* to C) must include Maths and English and a creative subject is beneficial
+- At least four GCSEs at grade 4 and above (A* to C) must include Maths and English and a creative subject is beneficial

-Many students will undertake further saddlery qualifications, often as a part of The Saddlery Millennium Apprenticeship Scheme, working towards eventual recognition as a Master Saddler by the Society of Master Saddlers.
+You can undertake further saddlery qualifications, often as part of The Saddlery Millennium Apprenticeship Scheme, working towards eventual recognition as a Master Saddler by The Society of Master Saddlers.
 You will also have the knowledge to start your own business in selling, making and repairing saddles, bridles, harnesses and associated leather goods.
-If you want to move into fashion or leatherwear you could start our Shoemaking Advanced Diploma (Level 3).
+If you want to move into fashion or leatherwear you could start our Cordwainers’ Diploma in Shoemaking.